The costs of buying a dental practice in Ontario have practically doubled over the past decade

 Be sure to confirm how rent expenses may have increased over the past few years.
 Similarly, keep track of any tax/insurance totals that come along with it.

 In the case where the selling dentist is also the property owner (which is the case in approximately 60% of private practices), the sale of property would include a separate transaction and set of paperwork.

 With such a low rate of failure in the dental industry, the ability of purchasing an existing client base may seem like icing on the cake.

 However, it is very important to acknowledge that the transition in dental practitioners do not always guarantee the loyalty of patients.

-As each dentist will practice with their own unique philosophy, training and process flow, patient retention may be a gamble depending on the level of trust initiated.
+Each dentist will practice with their own unique philosophy, training and process flow.
+Consequently, patient retention may be a gamble depending on the level of trust initiated.

 If applied with caution and strategy, the cost of buying a dental practice in Ontario can equate to a very comfortable life of future success.